trinodb/trino.io/_posts/2019-12-23-Presto-Experiment-with-Graivton-Processor.md

 - We use the commit [`b0c07249de5c70a70b3037875df4fd0477dec9fc`](https://github.com/prestosql/presto/commit/b0c07249de5c70a70b3037875df4fd0477dec9fc) + the patch previously described.
 - 1 coordinator + 2 worker processes run by [docker-compose](https://docs.docker.com/compose/) on a single instance.
 - We use a1.4xlarge and c5.4xlarge, whose CPU core and memory are the same as a1.4xlarge.
 And we also compared with m5.2xlarge, whose on-demand instance cost is close to a1.4xlarge.
 - We use [q01, q10, q18, and q20](https://github.com/prestosql/presto/tree/master/presto-benchto-benchmarks/src/main/resources/sql/presto/tpch) run on the TPCH connector.
-Since the Presto TPCH connector does not access external storage, we can measure the pure CPU performance without influence the network variance.
+Since the Presto TPCH connector does not access external storage, we can measure pure CPU performance without worrying about network variance.
 - We choose `tiny` and `sf1` as the scaling factor of TPCH connector
 - Our experiment measures the average time of 5 query runtime after 5 times warmup for every query.